Navigation

 What are the benefits of HPV self-sampling?

-It’s hoped that being able to take a sample yourself, in the comfort of your own home, will encourage more people to have cervical screening.
-If you find attending a cervical screening appointment difficult for any reason, this should make things much easier for you.
+If you find attending a cervical screening appointment difficult for any reason, then self-sampling should make things easier for you.
 You won’t need to book an appointment or be examined unless the result of your self-sample is positive.
-Most women find self-testing comfortable, pain free and easy to do.
+Most women find self-testing comfortable, pain-free, and easy to do.

 What if I would prefer for a health professional to do the test?

-It’s your choice whether to do the self-sample.
-If you’re offered a self-test kit but would prefer to have screening done at your GP surgery, you can still do that.
-If you’re worried about doing the test yourself, it might help to know that research shows 99 per cent of people are able to do it accurately.
+If you’re worried about doing the test yourself, it might help to know that initial research shows 99 per cent of people are able to do it accurately.
 And if you do have any problems, you’ll be sent another kit.

 What should I do if I’m worried about cervical cancer?